warwick358/glowbit-skill-game-tutorial/skillgame.md

 ```

-## step 3
+## step 2 Setup continued
-make sure that the pin = "0" this is where we connect the wire on the microbit.
+Make sure that the pin = "0" this is where we connect the wire on the microbit.
 Then change the number of LED's to "13" this is how many lights we have on the GlowBit.
 alos make sure the LED'd are set as "RGB" this is the tupe of light we have.